Living with dementia: How to take care of yourself

 Dementia education matters

-When you’re living with dementia, educating yourself about your condition is key.
+When you have dementia, educating yourself about your condition is key.
 Start by asking questions about the type of dementia you have and how it will progress.
 Tell those close to you about your condition so you can work together to better understand what to expect.

 The internet is a wonderful resource for dementia education.
 Not only can you access educational materials, you can also find local support groups for patients and caregivers who can help you manage your condition.
 These resources can aid in planning for the future.
 Geisinger offers many support groups for caregivers, loved ones and those with dementia each month.